forcesunseen/llm-hackers-handbook/src/handbook.md

   }]"
 />

 The LLM re-interprets the conversation on every invocation and makes up a new word.
-Because the interpretations change between invocations, the LLM will likely correct the previous response and say that there is indeed an "S" in the word.
+Because the interpretations change between invocations, the LLM will likely correct the previous response and say there is indeed an "S" in the word.

 **Content must be recorded in the conversation for an LLM to "remember" it.**

 ### Math

 LLMs have no inherent capacity for computation; they can't do math.
 LLMs fake mathematical capability by pattern-matching to produce output.
-This works well for trivial problems (2+2=4) but often fails when the input used is not commonly expressed within the training data:
+This works well for trivial problems (2+2=4):

-<Playground :open=false name="Math" default="x=1143023 y=1143026.
+<Playground :open=false name="Math - trivial" default="x=2 y=3.
 If x &gt; y, say 'x is larger than y'" :cached="[{
   role: 'assistant',
+  content: 'There is no need for me to respond as the condition x &gt; y is not satisfied in this case.', }]" />

+ However, it often fails when the input used is not commonly expressed within the training data:

+<Playground :open=false name="Math - non-trivial" default="x=1143023 y=1143026.
+If x &gt; y, say 'x is larger than y'" :cached="[{
+  role: 'assistant',
-  content: 'x is large than y.',
+  content: 'x is larger than y.',
  }]" />

 ### Reasoning